Yahoo trims 2013 sales outlook as CEO Mayer's effort falters

 "This is just the beginning of the trend, of the drop in the price per ad.
 You still have a pretty big gap between what you can get direct and what you can get selling on an exchange," Gillis said.

-Revenue from its display advertising business in the second quarter fell 11 percent from the year before on an adjusted basis, while search advertising revenue was up 5 percent on an adjusted basis.

 Yahoo said it earned 35 cents per share, excluding certain items in the second quarter, compared with 30 cents in the year-ago period.
-Analysts polled by Thomson Financial I/B/E/S were looking for 30 cents in adjusted earnings per share.
+Analysts polled by Thomson Financial I/B/E/S were looking for 35 cents in adjusted EPS.

-"They had guided to basically expect some sort of growth in the second half of the year," said Sameet Sinha, analyst at B. Riley & Co, on the full year net-revenue guidance.
-"Now that thing is coming down, and you never know, you might end up the year just being flat in terms of revenue."
+Revenue from Yahoo's display advertising business in the second quarter fell 11 percent from the year before on an adjusted basis, while search advertising revenue was up 5 percent on an adjusted basis.